Berlin’s History of Sex – online from the comfort of your home!

 Berlin’s History of Sex is completely online.
-To participate, please book one of the dates proposed in the booking calendar or send me an email to email@example.com with your booking request (including the number of people attending and requested date(s) and time(s) with timezone.)
+To participate, please send me an email to email@example.com with your booking request (including the number of people attending and requested date(s) and time(s) with timezone.)
 After confirmation, you’ll be sent a link to a Zoom conference call.
 Click on that link when the date of the experience has arrived or open Zoom on your computer or phone and enter the login details provided after booking.

 For times, please check the schedule calendar when booking your tickets.
 The Berlin online tour lasts about 2.5 hours.

 What does it cost, and what else do I need to know?

 The Berlin online tour costs 200,00€ (regardless of the number of participants).

 The Berlin online tour is in English.
 However, German tours can be offered as private experiences for 200€ (no matter how many participants) on request.
 For German tours, please send me an email to firstname.lastname@example.org.